 Leadership Alliance: Summer Research Early Identification Program (SR-EIP) [x]

 SR-EIP is a fully paid summer internship that provides undergraduates from traditionally underrepresented groups in the sciences, engineering, social sciences, and humanities with training and mentoring in the principles underlying the conduct of research and prepares them to pursue competitive applications to graduate schools.
 SR-EIP offers closely mentored research experiences in the life and physical sciences, social and behavioral sciences, and the humanities at over 20 research institutions across the country.
-Must be a U.S. citizen or have permanent resident status at the time of application.
 Benefits include an 8-10 week research experience, a stipend, coverage of travel and housing expenses, the opportunity for oral or poster presentations at the Leadership Alliance National Symposium, and access to ongoing resources, mentoring, and professional networks to support their chosen career path.
+The internship is open to U.S. citizens and permanent residents.
+Undocumented and DACA students are also eligible but should contact the program director to apply through phone or on paper.

 Mellon Mays Undergraduate Fellowship [x]

 The Mellon Mays Undergraduate Fellowship (MMUF) aims to increase the number of underrepresented minorities, and others with a demonstrated commitment to eradicating racial disparities, who pursue a Ph.D. in a Mellon-designated field of study.
 Provides a stipend for two summers ($3900 per summer) and four semesters ($1800 per term), alongside additional funding for research, travel, and GRE preparation.
 Fellows who enroll in an eligible Ph.D. program within three years of graduating from Brown may receive up to $10,000 in undergraduate loan repayment from the Mellon Foundation.
-Must have status as a U.S. citizen or permanent resident.
+Brown’s Mellon Mays program is open to U.S. citizens, permanent residents, undocumented, and DACA students.

 Montgomery Summer Research Diversity Fellowships in Law and Social Science [x]